AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/bb/readme.md

     source ~/.bashrc
     ```

-3. Install the version of `bb` compatible with your Noir version:
+3. Install the version of `bb` compatible with your Noir version; with Noir v0.32.0 for example:

     ```bash
     bbup -v 0.46.1
     ```

+    Check the version compatibility section below for how to identify matching versions.

 4. Check if the installation was successful:

     ```bash